Internet-Draft SSLKEYLOGFILE December 2024

 Acknowledgments

 The SSLKEYLOGFILE format originated in the NSS project, but it has evolved over time as TLS has changed.
 Many people contributed to this evolution.
-The author is only documenting the format as it is used.
+The authors are only documenting the format as it is used while extending it to cover ECH.

 Martin Thomson